DevConGalaxy/DevConGalaxy.github.io/src/assets/tutorials/getting-started/getting-started.md

 # Introduction

+This tutorial will be using the [botfuel-sample-starter](https://github.com/Botfuel/botfuel-sample-starter).

 By the end of this tutorial, you will have a simple bot that is able to respond to a greeting and say back your name.
 You will also learn how to add new functionality that will allow the bot to understand a travel intent.

+## What you will learn
+* How to create a bot on the Botfuel platform
+* How to train your bot
+* How add a new intent to your bot

+## what you will need
+* A computer with a text editor installed like
+You can view a demo of the bot <a href="https://code.visualstudio.com/" target="_blank">vscode</a>
+* Basic knowledge javascript and nodejs

 --sep--